stasemsoft/FontysICT-sem1/docs/workshops/git/git-ws-fhict.md

 ![](../../process/figures/git_newproject.png "new project")
 A repository is a place (typically online) where your code and all previous versions of it are stored.
-We will now create a repository at the so-called *git-lab* environment at FHICT
-(only available for FHICT-students;
+We will now create a repository at the so-called *git-lab* environment at Fontys ICT (only available for Fontys ICT-students;
 An alternative would be creating a repository at *GitHub.com*, which is very similar)
 Use a browser to go to